Ecosystem-Assessments/Species_direct_sensitivity/README.md

 - Fisheries affects captured species.
 Species affected are identified with landing data from the Department of Fisheries and Ocean’s Canada (DFO 2016).
 Score = 1 for targetted species, score = 0.75 for bycatch species.

 - For demersal-destructive fisheries, perhaps add something with mobility for species exposed to fisheries.
 But perhaps bycatch sort of takes this into consideration already...

+- The vulnerability of Zooplankton & Phytoplankton should also be characterized...
+- Maybe multiply the vulnerability values for environment and mobility traits, rather than take the max